 How to change the Google Assistant's accent

-Best Google Home Easter eggs to try: 101 funny things to ask Google Assistant
+Best Google Home Easter eggs: 101 funny things to ask Google Assistant

 How to set up multi-room audio with Google Assistant & Chromecast speakers